mykelcodex/personal/content/blog/how-to-build-a-rest-api-in-laravel.md

 #### **Step 7: Create API Responser**

-We are going to create our API responser by creating a `Traits` folder in our `App` folder, so our path looks like this `App\Traits`
+We are going to create our API responser by creating a `Traits` folder in our `App` folder, so our path looks like this `App\Traits\ApiResponser`

 ```php
 <?php